 Now that you have the fresh berries ready to go, it's time to make this deliciously easy treat to top all your favorites this summer.

-Note: This syrup can be made thicker or thinner depending on preference.
+Note: This syrup can be made thicker or thinner, depending on preference.
 If you want more of a liquid syrup, simply let it simmer less, and if you want it thicker, simmer it longer.
-If it becomes thicker than you prefer, add in a little bit more liquid and stir till the sauce loosens up to desired thickness.
+If it becomes thicker than you prefer, add in a little bit more liquid and stir till the sauce loosens up to the desired thickness.

 More Breakfast Fun